carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### New Members

 Are you new to The Carpentries?
 Do you want to learn more about the organization and how you can support it?
 CarpentryCon is the place for you.
 Actually! a better start for you than the rest of us as you will have an opportunity for face-to-face networking and interaction.
 We understand that it could be very frightening if you don't know anyone, but the community has a history of being very friendly and inclusive so make a small effort of saying 'Hi' and introducing yourself.
 You will be surprised how many lasting friends you will make at the conference.
-Join the ice-breaker session, and when in doubt, contact the welcome team.
+Join the ice-breaking session to get a head start, and when in doubt, contact the welcome team.

 ##### Name Tags